 - Blindness.
 Blindness can occur very quickly unless the increased IOP is reduced.

 ACUTE GLAUCOMA IS AN EMERGENCY.
-If you notice ANY of these symptoms, it is important to bring your cat to the veterinarian for immediate treatment.
+Your cat may become blind.
+If you notice ANY of these signs, it is important to bring your cat to the veterinarian for immediate treatment.
 Sometimes an emergency referral to a veterinary ophthalmologist is necessary.

 How is glaucoma diagnosed?